MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/security/preventing-script-injection.md

 "System.Int32".
 Error: "The input string '8064; Write-Host' was not in a correct format."
 ```

-Hover, this version of the function isn't yet completely safe from injection attacks.
+However, this version of the function isn't yet completely safe from injection attacks.
 A malicious
 user can still use single quotes in their input to inject code.

 ```powershell